 These benefits are often sought by pregnant women because the fatty acids are also helpful in these areas of a developing fetus.
 These acids also promote cardiovascular health, as well as having a cosmetic benefit in the strengthening of hair and nails.

 While hemp seed oil does offer dietary and supplemental benefits such as those named above, it lacks the bio-chemical and neurological benefits offered by CBD.
 Because CBD binds with the brain's endocannabinoid receptors and activates key areas of the brain and nervous system, it seems to offer a whole host of benefits, some of which we are only just beginning to understand.

 Interestingly, many (though not all) of the dietary benefits of hemp seed oil can be offered by a well-prepared CBD tincture using high-quality MCT oil as a base.
-MCT (or Medium-Chain Triglyceride) oil offers a wealth of benefits We mentioned them briefly above, but for an overview, it is recommended that you read our article on MCT oil published a few months ago.
+Medium-Chain Triglyceride oil offers a wealth of benefits.
+We mentioned them briefly above, but for an overview, it is recommended that you read our article on MCT oil.